JMSLab/Template/docs/workflow.md

       * If you encounter merge conflicts you cannot resolve, check with the _assignee(s)_ of the corresponding issue(s).
 * **Prioritize** work in the order older pull requests > newer pull requests > older issues > newer issues.
   * Age is defined by github numbering.

+We sometimes use the following variations:
+* Replace issue with subissue, and replace `main` with the branch associated with the parent issue.